SENSUIKAN!

 27 May 1943:

-Departs Rabaul for her 2nd supply run to Lae with 48.6 tons of food, medicines and 29 soldiers.
+Departs Rabaul on her second supply run to Lae with 48.6 tons of food, medicines and 29 marines of the Sasebo 5th Special Naval Landing Force (SNLF).

 28 May 1943:

-Off Lae, the I-38's lookouts spot a PT boat and the submarine dives away.
-All cargo is disembarked and six IJA soldiers are taken aboard at Lae that night.
+Off Lae, I-38's lookouts spot a PT boat and the submarine dives away.
+All cargo is transferred and six IJA soldiers are taken aboard at Lae that night.

 31 May 1943:

-Returns to Rabaul and receives a new cargo from the GOSHU MARU.
+Returns to Rabaul and receives a new cargo from GOSHU MARU.

 2 June 1943:

-Departs Rabaul for her third supply run to Lae.
+Departs Rabaul on her third supply run to Lae.

 4 June 1943:

 Off Lae.
-The I-38 makes a rendezvous with a Daihatsu barge.
-Cdr Ankyu embarks Lt Gen Imamura Hitoshi, CINC, Eighth Area Army, returning to his headquarters on Rabaul.
+I-38 makes a rendezvous with a Daihatsu barge.
+Cdr Ankyu embarks Gen Imamura Hitoshi, CINC, Eighth Area Army, and three of his staff officers, returning to Imamura's HQ in Rabaul.

 6 June 1943:

 Returns to Rabaul.
-She receives new cargo from the TAISEI MARU.
-An Unpoto sledge is again mounted on her afterdeck.
+I-38 embarks new cargo from TAISEI MARU.
+An "Unpoto" sledge is again mounted on her afterdeck.

 9 June 1943:

-Departs Rabaul for her fourth supply run to Lae.
+Departs Rabaul on her fourth supply run to Salamaua and Lae.

 12 June 1943:

 Arrives at Lae.
-All cargo and the sledge are disembarked in exchange for six IJA soldiers.
-This is the first successful delivery of a gun, using an Unpoto sledge.
+The rest of the cargo and the gun sledge are disembarked in exchange for six IJA soldiers.
+This is the first successful delivery of artillery pieces, using an "Unpoto" sledge.

-After departure, an enemy plane spots the I-38.
-Cdr Ankyu crash-dives.
+Soon after departure, an enemy plane spots I-38 and Cdr Ankyu crash-dives.
 The plane drops three bombs, but they all miss.
-About midnight, the I-38 is spotted by another plane and again crash-dives.
+About midnight, I-38 is spotted by another plane and again crash-dives.

 13 June 1943: